 Until now, OpenGL has been used as the standard for 3D gaming on mobile devices for both Android and iOS.
 But, according to Apple, it is getting too heavy and the overhead is affecting the gaming experience negatively.
 Hence, it will be using a new graphics API, Metal, that will enhance the rendering of games.

-While Android will keep using OpenGL, use of Metal might make it much more problematic for developers to port games to Android.
+While Android will keep using OpenGL, the use of Metal might make it much more problematic for developers to port games to Android.

 Apple’s new App Extension framework might result in big user interface improvements.
 The third-party keyboard support as discussed above is one simple way that Apple is going to use to make iOS 8 more Androidy.